 - B. The primary residential pattern should be neighborhoods. - The main neighborhood form should be detached residential development that is of sufficient size and design to promote neighborhood formation and land use stability. - a.
-Detached housing developments should be protected from through-traffic and buffered from incompatible land uses. - b.
-Detached housing developments should not have direct access to major collectors or arterials. - C. Areas should be zoned AG, RN-1, EN, RN-2, or RN-3, as appropriate and provided for under the Knoxville Zoning Ordinance.
+Detached housing developments should be protected from through-traffic and buffered from incompatible land uses. - Detached housing developments should not have direct access to major collectors or arterials. - C. Areas should be zoned AG, RN-1, EN, or RN-2 as appropriate and provided for under the Knoxville Zoning Ordinance.